SiddhaK17/Python-CLI-Project-Collection/README.md

 ## 🙌 Acknowledgments

-Many of these projects were built as part of my learning journey through the **"100 Days of Code: The Complete Python Pro Bootcamp"** by **Dr. Angela Yu**.
-I’m also inspired by the broader Python and open source community for promoting clean code practices, continuous learning, and creativity in development.
+This repository and the journey behind it has been deeply shaped by the incredible resources and individuals who continuously contribute to the global programming community.

+- 🎓 **Dr. Angela Yu’s "100 Days of Code: The Complete Python Pro Bootcamp"**
+  A majority of these projects were conceptualized and implemented during this transformative course.
+Dr. Yu’s engaging teaching style and real world project approach laid a strong foundation in Python, object oriented programming, and clean coding practices.

+- 🌐 **The Python Community & Open Source Ecosystem**
+  Immense gratitude goes to the Python community at large, whose ethos of collaboration, mentorship, and knowledge sharing has been a constant source of inspiration.
+From insightful GitHub repositories to helpful Stack Overflow threads, open source has played a pivotal role in shaping my understanding of software craftsmanship.

+---

+> 🚀 This journey is just the beginning.
+I’m committed to lifelong learning, open-source contribution, and sharing knowledge to uplift fellow developers.

 ---